 Propagate euphorbias by taking cuttings in spring.
 Make sure you wear gloves to protect you from the sap.

-Find out how easy and rewarding it is to propagate euphorbias by taking cuttings of Euphorbia characias subsp. wulfenii in spring.
-Monty Don shares tips on how to keep the cuttings fresh, how to plant them and how to protect your hands from the irritant sap:
+In the video below, Monty Don shows how easy and rewarding it is to propagate euphorbias by taking cuttings of Euphorbia characias subsp. wulfenii in spring.
+He also shares tips on how to keep them fresh, how to plant them and how to protect your hands from the irritant sap.

 Growing euphorbias: problem solving